Soul04Shadow/lighterNew/examples/README.md

 - deposit money on Lighter to create an account first
 - change the URL to `mainnet.zklighter.elliot.ai`
 - repeat setup step

+## Delta neutral volume bot
+- Populate `examples/delta_neutral_volume_bot.example.yaml` with your API key credentials, leverage preferences and trading sizes.
+- Run `python examples/delta_neutral_volume_bot.py --config <path-to-config>`
+  to start the bot.
+Use the `--once` flag to execute a single hedged cycle for smoke testing.
+- The bot emits per-pair statistics and a global volume summary after each cycle, alongside warnings for any hedging fallbacks that are triggered.